Bachelor of Arts in Elementary Education (with Teacher Certification)

 Satisfy the Application and Admission Requirements for Baccalaureate Programs.
 Application forms are available on the Admissions website.

-- Meet with an academic advisor in the College of Education (COE) Student Services Office.
+- Complete the application to the Department of Teaching and Learning: Elementary Major.
+Meet with an academic advisor in the School of Education Student Services Office.

-- Successfully complete the Praxis Core Academic Skills for Educators (CASE).
-Contact the COE Student Services Office for current passing scores.
+- Successfully complete the Praxis Core Academic Skills for Educators (Core).
+Contact the School of Education Student Services Office for current passing scores.

-- Successfully complete the following courses with a grade of C or higher: EDEL A205 and EDSE A212.
+- Successfully complete the following courses with a minimum grade of C: EDEL A205 and EDSE A212.

 - Participate in a screening interview if requested.

-- Have a GPA of 3.00 in major requirements.
+- Have a minimum GPA of 3.00 in major requirements.

 - Apply for the Student Teaching Authorization Certificate.
 This application includes fingerprinting and a criminal background check.
 Fee required.
-Contact COE Student Services Office for more information.
+Contact School of Education Student Services Office for more information.

-- A current Student Teaching Authorization Certificate is necessary for internship.
+- Maintain a current Student Teaching Authorization Certificate.

 - Complete school district specific application for internship placement.
-See the COE Student Services Office for more information.
+See the School of Education Student Services Office for more information.

 - Satisfy the General University Requirements for Baccalaureate Degrees.